Archive for the ‘FINANCIAL EDUCATION 101’ Category

 How to Calculate Interest Volume — The % you are really paying.

+How much are you really paying in interest dollars, even if you pay cash?
 This is why just looking at interest rates has gotten so many people into financial trouble.
 We must also understand interest volume & interest velocity.
-Compare how much you are paying with how much you are earning — in dollars rather than percentages.
-First we will begin with how much you are really paying?
-Follow the instructions below.
+Compare how much you are paying with how much you are earning – in dollars rather […]

 March 18, 2012